tensorflow/tfjs-website/source/tutorials/mnist.md

 ```

 The [tfjs-examples/mnist](https://github.com/tensorflow/tfjs-examples/tree/master/mnist)
-directory above is completely standalone so you copy it to start your own project.
+directory above is completely standalone, so you can copy it to start your own project.

-**NOTE:** The difference between this tutorial's code and the [tfjs-examples/mnist-core](https://github.com/tensorflow/tfjs-examples/tree/master/mnist-core) example is that here we use the TensorFlow.js higher-level APIs (`Model`, `Layer`s) to construct the model, whereas mnist-core uses low-lower linear algebra ops to build a neural network.
+**NOTE:** The difference between this tutorial's code and the [tfjs-examples/mnist-core](https://github.com/tensorflow/tfjs-examples/tree/master/mnist-core) example is that here we use TensorFlow.js's higher-level APIs (`Model`, `Layer`s) to construct the model, whereas [mnist-core](https://github.com/tensorflow/tfjs-examples/tree/master/mnist-core) uses low-lower linear algebra ops to build a neural network.

 ## Data